Meralco Avenue

-Meralco Avenue is a north-south thoroughfare located in Ortigas Center in Pasig, Metro Manila, Philippines.
+Meralco Avenue is a north-south thoroughfare in Ortigas Center in Pasig, Metro Manila, Philippines.
 It links Ortigas Avenue in the north and Shaw Boulevard in the south and borders the western edge of Valle Verde in Ugong.
-It is named for the Manila Electric Company, also known as Meralco, which is headquartered on the avenue's junction with Ortigas Avenue.
+It is named after the Manila Electric Company (Meralco), headquartered at the avenue's intersection with Ortigas Avenue.
 Other notable businesses on Meralco Avenue include UnionBank Plaza, Marco Polo Ortigas Manila, Ayala Malls The 30th, Metrowalk, and the mixed-use development called Capitol Commons at the former Rizal Provincial Capitol lot on Meralco and Shaw Boulevard.

-Due to the construction of Metro Manila Subway, the portion of the avenue from Shaw Boulevard to Anda Road, adjacent to Capitol Commons, is closed since October 3, 2022, until 2028.
+Due to the construction of the Metro Manila Subway, the portion of the avenue from Shaw Boulevard to Anda Road, adjacent to Capitol Commons, has been closed since October 3, 2022, and is planned to remain closed until 2028.

 Route description

 Spanning 1.6 km, the avenue begins at Shaw Boulevard in barangays Oranbo and Kapitolyo in Pasig.
 It runs between the Capitol Commons development on the east side and a residential village and townhouses of San Antonio to the west.
 It curves slightly north and intersects with Capt.
 Henry Javier Street towards the Department of Education complex and PhilSports Complex.
-A few hundred meters north, the avenue crosses Julia Vargas Avenue via a flyover then passes through the busy Ortigas Center business district on the west side and Ayala Malls The 30th, Metrowalk, and several other retail establishments on the east.
+A few hundred meters north, the avenue crosses Julia Vargas Avenue via a flyover, then passes through the busy Ortigas Center business district on the west side and Ayala Malls The 30th, Metrowalk, and several other retail establishments on the east.
 The avenue ends at Ortigas Avenue with the Meralco Building as a terminating vista.

-Prior to August 2012, the approximately 0.5 km segment of the road from Capt.
+Before August 2012, the approximately 0.5 km segment from Capt.
 Henry Javier Street to Shaw Boulevard was previously a 9.7 m two-lane road.
 In anticipation of increased traffic due to the development of Capitol Commons, the segment of the road was widened to a 22.2 m carriageway with three northbound lanes and two southbound lanes, with a lane width of 3.22 m each as a result of a joint effort between Ortigas and Company and the Pasig government.